alexrutz/flightgpt/COCKPIT_SYSTEMS.md

 basic route management.
 Waypoints may include altitude constraints which the autopilot uses for simple vertical navigation.

+## MCDU
+The Multi-Function Control and Display Unit (MCDU) exposes the flight plan managed by the FMS.
+Routes can be loaded from waypoint identifiers and the active waypoint can be changed or skipped.
+The CLI now supports `plan`, `route` and `direct` commands for basic flight plan editing.

 ## Autopilot Panel & Display
 Interfaces with the autopilot and autothrottle.
 The display shows current engagement state, targets and autobrake information.
 The autopilot can